Themekraft/wc4bp/readme.txt

 == Installation ==
-Upload the entire WC4BP folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.
+Upload the entire BuddyPress Integration for WooCommerce  folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.
 Activate the plugin through the 'Plugins' menu in WordPress.
-Head to the 'WC4BP Settings' menu item in your admin sidebar to adjust the settings
+Head to the 'BuddyPress Integration for WooCommerce Settings' menu item in your admin sidebar to adjust the settings

 == Screenshots ==